Arron-dong/LSRE-Mingda-Chen/Seminars/Seminarnotes.md

       5. Society: Every company activities need to consider about the influence of society, both positive and negative.
 And the conclusion of this article is that in high level , we need to consider more aspect.
 Requirements engineering is a complex work and the product manager is the connection between management and development.
 Every one involving in the project need to know any change to the process will influence lots of quality level, so we can use these five levels to consider about the problem.

-Good: Author come out with some new idea which is really good I think, for example, the last two level, company level and society level.
-Anything happened in the project process may influence the company's plan and also the society image of company.
+Good: Author come out with some new idea which is really good I think, It show us that every incoming requirements need to be judged based on its relationship between other levels.
+And also the conclusion of this article is really good.
+Just like the goal of roadmapping that the value of every requirements need to be considered about based on the strategy。

-Bad: Author want to two things in this articel, first is to present the five levels consideration model and second is to show that product manager need to consider any change in process with different aspect.
-But I think author should focus on one thing, in my opinion.
-Second thing could be the reason of the five levels model, and focus on the description of the five levels and how to consider these levels in some practice cases.
+Bad: Nothing bad in this article,

 ———————————————————————————————————————————————————————